 Tier Points are the lifeblood of British Airways travel benefits program known as the Executive Club.
+Long story short: they help you earn perks when you fly.
 Like many travelers, you’re probably in hot pursuit of how to find as many as you can, as quickly as you possibly can.
-This guide, errr bible, will unveil all the tips and tricks to understand the British Airways tier point game and play it like a pro…
+This guide will unveil all the best tips and tricks to understand the British Airways tier point game and play it like a pro.

 - The cheapest economy tickets typically receive the lowest tier points.